rowanoulton/afr/README.md

 ## Notes

 To ensure that the script continues to run, it is recommended that the collection script be managed by [Forever](https://github.com/nodejitsu/forever) or similar.

-A frontend for the API will be added at a later date.
-A provisional version is available [here](http://128.199.219.221:3000/).